solarwinds/solarwinds-apm-ruby/README.md

 bundle exec rails generate appoptics:install
 ```

-After the prompts, this will create an initializer: `config/initializers/appoptics.rb`.
+This will create a configuration file at `config/initializers/appoptics.rb`.

 ## Sinatra